JacquelynneHahn/Labyrinth-AllureOfStone/README.md

 To check manually any time: open the chapter selector at the top of the reader → scroll to the bottom of the dropdown → tap **v1.x • Check for updates**.

+Updates are modular — the story-data, image, and audio bundles are versioned independently, so a release that only adjusts prose doesn't force a re-download of the 700 MB audio bundle.

 ## What's inside the app